 All traffic and business brought to the net has been taken care of.
 Is there any more business for this session? #

 Take care of any additional business listed.
-After everything is done, close the net.

 The Central Ohio Traffic Net is closed at (local time).
 Thanks to everyone who participated, especially those who brought or took traffic.